Kvilt1/sdawdj/fixed_solutions_final.md

 #### Final Answer
-The first-order diffraction angle for the wavelength 557.7 nm is approximately $42.1^\circ$.
+The first-order diffraction angle for the wavelength 557.7 nm is approximately$42.1^\circ$.

 ### Part B